 Download Technical Preview

-When you install a new technical preview site, use the latest baseline version.
-After installing a baseline version, use in-console updates to bring your installation up to date with the most recent ConfigMgr 2106 Technical Preview version.
+When installing a new technical preview site, use the latest baseline version.
+After installing a baseline version, use in-console updates to update your installation with the most recent ConfigMgr 2106 Technical Preview version.

 Let’s check how to build Microsoft Endpoint Configuration Manager aka MECM Technical Preview LAB – How to Build Configuration Manager Technical Preview LAB | SCCM